cubano pinwheels.

 When time to slice, work quickly and slice as cleanly as possible with a sharp knife.
 The pinwheels might start to unravel slightly as you move them around, so handle them gently and push them into shape.

-This is the part that took me the longest to figure out: My pinwheels just weren’t getting brown, crispy, and flaky in the oven.
+The part that took me the longest to figure out was that my pinwheels just weren’t getting brown, crispy, and flaky in the oven.
 Here are the root causes:

 1. The puff pastry got too warm.
 While it’s better to work with room-temp puff pastry for pliability, it is important that it goes into the oven cold.
 Cold butter steams and bakes in such a way that causes separation between layers, something you want in a pastry because it then becomes flaky.
 To avoid this, chill the log for as long as possible, and consider chilling the sliced pinwheels before baking, too.